 - To direct the moral and religious training of the child

 A court may require that joint managing conservators consult with or obtain the consent of the other parent in the exercise of these rights; or, a court may allow each joint conservator to exercise these rights independently of the other.
-This can becomes problematic, particularly with regard to medical and educational decisions, if the lines of communication are faulty between the parents.
+This can become problematic, particularly with regard to medical and educational decisions, if the lines of communication are faulty between the parents.

 The following rights and duties may be divided between the parents in a joint managing conservatorship arrangement, or be given to the sole managing conservator.